-To check your website’s SEO, enter the URL of any landing page or blog article and see how optimized it is for one keyword or phrase.
+To get a free seo report, enter the URL of any landing page or blog article and see how optimized it is for one keyword or phrase.
 Within 60 seconds, we’ll send you a score and full PDF report to the email address you provide.

 Every SEO campaign we run, starts with a quick report to see where the site is currently sitting based on hundreds of search engine optimization factors.
 We make this free tool available for you to test your website and see how well it is optimized.

 If you want more traffic from search engines, all you have to do is follow this webpage seo report.
 It will scan a page on your web site and mention all of the SEO errors you need to fix in order to increase your rankings.
 We grade your web page based on a number of factors and we list them all in this report.

 Any rating above 90% is the proper range for your webpage.

 In 2019, search engines use social signals to determine if your content and your site should rank in the top 10.
 What are social signals?
 They are simply the number of times your web page or a blog post is shared on popular social media sites.
 Our SEO report will tell you how many shares your page has on the top social sites.

 Want to increase your keyword ranking on search engines?
 There are a lot of things you can do to grow your traffic and sales.
 Our seo report will organize them for you in a handy list, so you can focus on what’s important and will gain you the best results.
 Follow the checklist and you will rise in the search ranks.